magic-wormhole/magic-wormhole-protocols/server-protocol.md

 Another way to choose which method to use is to have the server list everything it supports and have the client decide.
 So that would allow a method very similar to the "hybrid" approach, except without the `submit-permissions` method at all: the permission could be in the `bind` message.

+* server-decides, pros:
+    * can request zero permissions when not under attack
+    * doesn't need to prepare challenges that won't be used (e.g. nonces or similar)

+* server-decides, cons:
+    * client may reveal "too much" information (e.g. an account-name or key) when it doesn't need to

+* client-decides, pros:
+    * client can choose most-private method

 ### Hybrid Alternative